Jump to content

 • Staff

-At this stall in a coffee shop at block 19A HDB Dover Ville.
+Satay Surabaya, or Indonesian-style satay.
+At this stall in a coffee shop at Block 19A HDB Dover Ville.

-Frankly have not tried this stall’s satay.
-But I do love Indonesia style ones: usually no dipping into peanut sauce; as the spices or sauce is the “dry” type that is locked into that one stick of fragrant satay.
+Frankly, I have not tried this stall’s satay.
+But I do love Indonesian-style ones: usually no dipping into peanut sauce, as the spices or “dry” sauce are already locked into each stick of fragrant satay.

 Master Cecil Lee, Geomancy.Net